 “The probability that dark matter interacts with my nucleus is one event per 10 kg of material per day,” says Professor Barberio.
-“The probability that radioactivity or cosmic rays interact with my nucleus is 10 billion times per 10 kg of material per day.”
+“The probability that radioactivity or cosmic rays interact with my nucleus is 10 billion times per 10 kilograms of material per day.”

-To improve those odds we need to reduce the number of other interactions occurring.
+To improve those odds, we need to reduce the number of other interactions occurring.
 The first step is to head underground – way underground.
 Cosmic rays are absorbed by rock so if you go deep enough you can reduce these to almost zero.

 “By going underground we’ve already eliminated a few billion interactions,” says Professor Barberio.

 “And then we also need to eliminate all the residual radioactivity in the material we build our detector from, because even if we take a banana into our lab, it will have so much radioactivity that there will be a few counts, a few interactions, per day, with my nuclei, and it will shade dark matter.”